BV-BRC/BV-BRC-Docs/docroot/news/2022/20220606-bv-brc-patric-workshop.rst

 .. cut::

-.. role:: strike
-    :class: strike

-:strike:`The workshop will be limited to 40 people on a first-come, first-served basis.
-There is no fee for the workshop, but participants are responsible for their own travel expenses, accommodation, and meals.`

-:strike:`If you wish to participate, please fill out the “Argonne Visitor Request” form at: https://apps.anl.gov/registration/visitors as soon as possible — especially non-U.S. Citizens, since they will take additional time to be cleared.
-Please enter Lisa Hundley, lhundley@anl.gov, for the “Sponsor’s E-mail Address.”`

-After you have completed registration, please send a mail to Lisa Hundley ( lhundley@anl.gov ) to confirm your registration.

 **Note:** *Please note the COVID-19 restrictions and safety guidance currently in place at the Argonne National Laboratory.*

 * All visitors must be fully vaccinated or provide accepted proof of negative COVID-19 test results that are less than 72 hours old.